Furnace filters are a critical component of your heating and cooling system.

 Make sure they are changed regularly.
 We discuss the myriad of choices in furnace filters in this podcast.

 The Handyguys group filters into three different categories, good, better and best.
-Whats best for one person may not be the best for another.
+What’s best for one person may not be the best for another.
 The standard filters are good for most people.
 They permit the furnace to operate as it was designed.
-When selecting a filter you would typically replace with one equal in size and type to the filter already install on your furnace.
+When selecting a filter, you would typically replace with one equal in size and type to the filter already installed on your furnace.
 This may be a a non-pleated fiber type filter.
 This type is also the least expensive, costing about $1.50 or $2.00 at the local True Value hardware store.

-The high end filters will have electrostatic capabilities and can actually filter microscopic bacterias, smoke or other fine particulates from the air.
+The high end filters will have electrostatic capabilities and can actually filter microscopic bacteria, smoke or other fine particulates from the air.

 MPR is a term used by 3M and stands for Microparticle Performance Rating.
 It is actually part of the MERV rating, and measures how efficient an air filter is at capturing particles between 0.3 and 1 micron in size, which make up 99% of the air’s particulate matter.
 Smoke, bacteria, and smog particles fall within this size range, so if filtering these out of the air is important to you, MPR is a good standard to examine.
 MPR is used to compare furnace filters to one another, and cannot accurately predict how a furnace filter will actually perform in your particular home environment.
 The higher the MPR, the more efficient the filter is at capturing these small particles.

 DisclosureWe were one of five bloggers selected by True Value to work on the DIY Squad.
 We have been compensated for our time commitment to the program and our DIY projects as well as our posts about our experience.
 We have also been compensated for the materials needed for our DIY project and this giveaway.
 However, our opinions are entirely our own and we have not been paid to publish positive comments.